Muhammad Yunus: Creation of a bicameral parliament (senate)

-Consensus was reached in discussions of the July Charter for the creation of two separate houses.
-The national assembly (parliament) with 400 members and a newly formed upper house (senate) with 105 members elected through Proportional representation.
+The consensus was reached in discussions of the July Charter for the creation of two separate houses.
+The Jatiya Sangsad with 400 members and a newly formed upper house (senate) with 100 members elected through Proportional representation and 5 members appointed by the president.

 The senate cannot introduce legislation but can review and suggest amendments and delay bills passed by the national assembly.
-This was introduced to increase transparency and democracy.

 Unified public transport system

-Yunus's administration announced that all buses in the capital city of Dhaka will be brought under a unified system, following regulations and routes set by the government to create an efficient and functioning public transport system and prevent chaos.
+The administration announced that all buses in the capital city of Dhaka will be brought under a unified system, following regulations and routes set by the government to create an efficient and functioning public transport system and prevent chaos.

 Traffic signals and road safety laws implementation

-The Yunus administration implemented semi-automatic traffic signals at key intersections of the capital city and announced plans to implement traffic signals on a wide scale in Dhaka.
+The administration implemented semi-automatic traffic signals at key intersections of the capital city and announced plans to implement traffic signals on a wide scale in Dhaka.

 A real time traffic monitoring centre was also launched in Dhaka, and it is equipped with advanced ITS technologies, such as real-time traffic monitoring, vehicle speed tracking, data analysis, and incident management.

-These reforms were introduced in efforts to reduce congestion and improve road safety.

 NHRC's emergence as a powerful organization

-The Yunus administration gave the National Human Rights Commission of Bangladesh new powers which led to its emergence as a powerful organization.
+The administration gave the National Human Rights Commission of Bangladesh new powers in order to enable it to become a more powerful organization.

 Since 2009 under the government of Sheikh Hasina banned the NHRC from investigating members of law enforcement, which was removed through the ordinance issued by Yunus's government.

 The ordinance grants the organization new duties and powers such as investigation, prosecution, legal representation of complainants.
 The new ordinance allows the organization to arrest and investigate suspects regardless of rank or political position independently.
 The ordinance also gives the organization new powers such as visiting and searching facilities to identify secret detention centres.
 It can also issue warrants to inspect prisons or other premises where enforced disappearances could have taken place.

 The rights commission can also authorise law enforcers to make arrests with the ordinance stating investigating officers cannot be part of the organization that is being investigated.

-This is considered to be revolutionary in tackling human rights abuses in Bangladesh.

 Increased police accountability

-Due to the Bangladesh Police's history of committing human rights abuses, especially during the July Revolution, the Yunus administration vowed to make the police an accountable and just force.
+Due to the Bangladesh Police's history of committing human rights abuses, especially during the July Uprising, the Yunus administration vowed to make the police an accountable and just force.

 A police reform commission was formed which suggested introducing clear-walled interrogation rooms in every police station to eliminate the risk of custodial torture.
 To prevent enforced disappearances, the introduction of GPS trackers and bodycams was recommended along with the introduction of an independent police commission for accountability.

-The Yunus government announced the procurement of 40,000 bodycams for the police to promote accountability for the upcoming 2026 Bangladeshi general election.
+The government announced the procurement of 40,000 bodycams for the police to promote accountability for the upcoming 2026 Bangladeshi general election.